Managing Multiple Git Configurations for Local and Global Repositories

 The second script automates the configuration procedure using the GitPython library and is written in Python.
 After using git.Repo() to initialize the repository object, it accesses and modifies the Git configuration file using the config_writer() function.
 Setting local and global user names and emails is done with the set_value() method.
 By utilizing config_reader() to read the configuration values and printing them out, the script makes sure that the changes are applied appropriately.
 Lastly, it uses remote() to retrieve the remote object and then calls its push() function to push the modifications to the remote repository.
 With the goal of efficiently managing Git setups, both scripts make sure that the right credentials are used for every repository to prevent permission problems and optimize workflow.

-Fixing Git Configuration Issues Across Several Accounts
+Fixing Git Configuration Issues Across Multiple Accounts.

-With Bash and Git scripts
+Using Bash and Git scripts

 #!/bin/bash